 What Is the Paycheck Protection Program?

-Recently added as an SBA loan program, the Paycheck Protection Program (PPP) provides federally-guaranteed loans to eligible small businesses.
-Loans are the lesser of $10 million and a calculated amount based on payroll and may be forgivable.
+Offered as an SBA loan program, the Paycheck Protection Program (PPP) provides federally-guaranteed loans to eligible small businesses.
+Loans are the lesser of $10 million ($2 million for second draw loans) and a calculated amount based on payroll and may be forgivable.
 These loans are intended to help small businesses retain employees throughout and after the Coronavirus (COVID-19) crisis.

 - Interest Rate of 1.00% APR*